exxeleron/yak/README.md

 It is capable of starting, stopping, restarting different processes and collecting information using convenient command line interface.

+### OS support

+Primary operating system for yak is Linux. yak also provides limited/experimental support for Windows and Mac OS X.

+#### Windows

+Limitations:
+ - `interrupt` command terminates process instead of sending an interruption signal

+#### Mac OS X (experimental)

+Limitations:
+ - `cpuAffinity` configuration attribute is not supported and is ignored

 ### Building package

 #### Branding application